FrancesCoronel/personal-website-v3/content/about.md

 Might have something to do with human nature in general, though, so interpret it as you will.

-- Front End Engineer at Slack HQ in SF with a focus on UI design & development 🖌️🔧️
+- Front End Engineer at Slack HQ in SF with a focus on UI development 🔧️
 - Latina (2nd gen. Peruvian-American) 🇵🇪️ who gets a lot of personal satisfaction out of inspiring underserved groups within the tech industry 😊
 - Passionate mentor, freelancer & speaker 💬️